Rebelhere/Alphabet-catcher/README.md

 5. **Game Over Condition**:
    - Missing **10 alphabets** ends the game.
-   - The player's **final score** is displayed in the **middle of the screen** for a few seconds before transitioning to the credits.
+   - The player's **final score** and **total time played** are displayed in the **middle of the screen** for a few seconds before transitioning to the credits.

 6. **Credits Scroll**:
-   - After displaying the final score or pressing **Esc** at the main menu, a scrolling credits screen plays to conclude the game.
+   - After displaying the final score and time or pressing **Esc** at the main menu, a scrolling credits screen plays to conclude the game.

 ---